Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 Pinterest @danaeexplore

-Before you leave, SAVE THIS PIN to your PINTEREST account, to make it easy to find all these tips about how to hike the Nakasendo Road, between Magome and Tsumago, whenever you need!
+And before you go, don’t forget to SAVE THIS PIN to your PINTEREST account, to make it easy to find all these tips about how to hike the Nakasendo Road, between Magome and Tsumago, whenever you need it!